Jmarinis/plan1/QUICKSTART.md

 1. **Auto-generates certificates** on first run (stored in `certs/`)
 2. **Trust-On-First-Use (TOFU)** - automatically trusts new peer certificates
 3. **Certificate pinning** - verifies returning peers match their stored fingerprints
+4. **Bidirectional trust** - when receiving a connection, automatically connects back to establish mutual trust

 ## Running Your Server